Layout:

 Other than that, there really is not much needing done to this 39 year old two-wheeled vehicle.
 I do need to get a helmet, multi-tool, open-end wrench set, pump, etc. Also, I will most likely take this in to get a complete tune-up.

-Boise Bicycle Project, which is a non-profit shop that does much more than your average bike shop.
+Locally, we have the Text is Boise Bicycle Project and Link is http://BoiseBicycleProject.com Boise Bicycle Project, which is a non-profit shop that does much more than your average bike shop.
 Their going rate is $10/hr.
 However, if you pay the $50 yearly membership fee, you get unlimited shop hours, classes, and a 10% discount on parts/in-store purchases.
 Great deal!
 I will be doing this when we get the extra dough.
 It will not be very soon, as I need to pay-back savings for the speeding ticket...

 Also, I will be working toward getting the wife a bicycle and a trailer for our little one.
 It seems women's bicycles are going fairly cheaper than men's, and trailers are super cheap as well.
 Cannot wait for a family ride!
 Hopefully by next Spring.

-July 27th, 2011 at 06:16 pm
+July 27th, 2011 at 07:16 pm

 Today is as good a day as any to talk about how to save a few extra bucks.
 And today, the method for saving is by way of driving economically.
 Did you know that driving poorly could lower your vehicle's fuel economy by

-around 33%?
+Text is around 33% and Link is http://fueleconomy.gov/feg/driveHabits.shtml around 33%?
 While this is the general consensus, I know from personal experience that driving economically can raise your fuel economy by around 70% and more!

-27 mpg combined EPA (23 city/33 hwy).
+Take, for instance, my wife's and my personal vehicle - a 2007 Ford Focus w/ 5-speed manual that is rated at Text is 27 mpg combined EPA and Link is http://fueleconomy.gov/feg/driveHabits.shtml 27 mpg combined EPA (23 city/33 hwy).
 Now, if that sounds good to you, I feel sorry for you.
 Frankly, I am just not satisfied with these numbers.
 My dissatisfaction with these numbers has helped me to achieve 35 mpg on average over all fill-ups.
 My last tank was 38 mpg.
 So how do I do this?

-There is a combination of 'tricks' that every driver can learn and execute in order to achieve 120% more than EPA estimates, and HIGHER
+There is a combination of 'tricks' that every driver can learn and execute in order to achieve 120% more than EPA estimates, and HIGHER!

 No idling